 I want to spend some time in this article considering how your experience is valuable at board level.
 This will, in turn, help you understand the sort of organisation that is likely to appoint you.

 The first thing to do is to clearly define what your primary skill set is.
 Many are tempted to state that they offer any number of highly transferable skills.
 They may, but by stating this you water down your pitch.
 So, it is of paramount importance for you to be clear on the primary skill you offer a board – whether it be finance, legal, HR, Change, IT, industry experience or something else.

 Taking a macro approach (board drivers listed above) and working backwards often yields a terrific result in terms of your pitch.
-Let’s say you are a HR executive without any board experience.
+Let’s say you are an HR executive without any board experience.
 You are good at what you do but are unsure what value you would add to a board?
 I would hazard to guess that at board level you help organisations manage risk – the greatest of which is people.
-Further, by ensuring an organisation has people strategies in place and they are properly implemented the organisation with be more effective which means they will be more profitable or be more efficient.
-In both cases there would be a clear return on investment (ROI) on appointing someone with your sort of skill set to the board.
+Further, by ensuring an organisation has people strategies in place that are properly implemented, the organisation will be more effective, more profitable and more efficient.
+There would be a clear return on investment (ROI) on appointing someone with your sort of skill set to the board.

 I firmly believe that a breadth of skills should be represented on board because diverse boards make better, more informed decisions.
-These decisions lead to a better output and a ROI on your appointment.
+These decisions lead to better output and ROI on your appointment.

 So the question I think a better question to ask is not whether your skills and experience are going to be valued at board level – they are – but rather how well you can articulate that value.
 This is one of the things Board Appointments help our members do – regardless of the scope or scale of their experience.

 The next thing to do is begin thinking about what organisation is going to value that skillset – because not every organisation will value, or get value from every skill set.
 You can read about how to define the organisations (your targets) that will value your skills here.